sidmund/tapeworm/README.md

 ## Is this for you?

-If you just need to download URL(s), use yt-dlp. yt-dlp has options for specifying an input file and configuration files. yt-dlp also works with queries like `yt-dlp ytsearch:"query"`.
+If you just need to download URL(s), use yt-dlp. yt-dlp has options for specifying an input file and configuration files. yt-dlp also works with queries like `yt-dlp ytsearch:query`.
 If that is not enough and you need some of the following features, tapeworm is for you:

 - You want to obtain URLs/queries from sites not supported by yt-dlp, e.g. yt-dlp cannot download from Spotify; but tapeworm can scrape Spotify for song information and will download the songs using `ytsearch` queries
 - You want a single application to store URLs, to download them, to tag them, and to organize them